Cholera autoinducer-1

 Cholera autoinducer-1 (CAI-1) is an autoinducer signaling molecule present in the bacterium Vibrio cholerae, which causes cholera.
-CAI-1 is known structurally as a (S)-3-hydroxytridecan and regulates expression of virulence factors.
+CAI-1 is known structurally as an (S)-3-hydroxytridecan and is involved in the regulation of biofilm formation and quorum sensing.
+It also regulates expression of virulence factors.

 Discovery

-V. cholerae is the bacterium that houses the CAI-1 chemokine, and was incidentally discovered twice at different locations and by different people independent of the other.
-Once by Filippo Pacini in 1854 and again by Robert Koch in 1883.
-CAI-1 has no readily apparent recordable discovery date, but some of the earliest studies on autoinducers within and the quorum-sensing nature of V. cholerae was done by the Microbiology department of Harvard Medical school.
-Prior to the study of V. cholerae, researchers obtained data from a close relative, Vibrio harveyi.
-Interestingly, the accumulation of autoinducer in colonies of V. cholera decrease LuxO repression on hapR expression.
-Research seems indicative that hapR plays a role in protecting the cell from virulence factors, thereby helping the cell survive.
+V. cholerae, the bacterium that houses the CAI-1 chemokine, was discovered independently by two unrelated researchers: Filippo Pacini in 1854, and Robert Koch in 1883.
+CAI-1 has no recorded discovery date, but some of the earliest studies on autoinducers and the quorum-sensing nature of V. cholerae were conducted by the microbiology department of Harvard Medical school.
+Prior to the study of V. cholerae, researchers obtained data from a close relative bacterium, Vibrio harveyi.

 Chemical structure and properties

-CAI-1 is identified as (S)-3-hydroxytridecan.
-It is produced by multiple Vibrio species, functioning as an intra-genus signal.
-CAI-1 directly works with AI-2, which aids in interspecies communication.
-AI-2 is identified as (2S,4S)-2-methyl-2,3,3,4-tetrahydroxytetrahydrofuran borate.
+CAI-1 is identified as an (S)-3-hydroxytridecan and is produced by multiple Vibrio species, functioning as an intra-genus signal.
+CAI-1 works directly with AI-2, which is itself identified as a (2S,4S)-2-methyl-2,3,3,4-tetrahydroxytetrahydrofuran borate which aids in interspecies communication, quorum sensing, and biofilm formation.
 The two autoinducers are created by synthase CqsA and LuxS.

 CAI-1 has a molecular weight of 214.34 g/mol, with the formula C_{13}H_{26}O_{2}.
 It is synthesized by CqsA, a pyridoxal phosphate dependent amintotransferase enzyme, but its role is not fully known.
-CqsA can be identified by substrates (S)-2-aminobutyrate and deconyl coenzyme A.
+CqsA can be identified by substrates (S)-2-aminobutyrate and deconyl coenzyme A. CAI-1 synthesis relies on both the synthase CqsA and the sensor CqsS.

-Furthermore, an example of the effects of CAI-1 on its capacity to grow and reproduce can be shown from the studies of the National Library of Medicine (NIH).
-NIH demonstrates that an abundance of autoinducer within the Vibrio cholerae genus can yield to the formation of a certain protease that upon activation leads to degradation of attachment sites, thereby allowing the bacterial strain to be free from restraints and be carried to another area for growth.
+An abundance of autoinducer within the Vibrio genus can cause the formation of a protease that, when activated, leads to degradation of attachment sites.
+This allows the bacteria to be free from restraints (such as intestinal epithelial cells) and move to another area for growth.